GaneshKurcheti/ctoc_timezone/README.md

   Use the 'toFormat' method in CtoC.

      `CtoC.toFormat(dateobject,format)`
-  Format accepts two parameters - dateobject the date passed in date type and an optional format in string of specifies types.
+  Format accepts two parameters - dateobject the date passed in date type and an optional format in string of specifies types. **[View Formats](https://github.com/sandeepvvn/ctoc_timezone/wiki/Formats)**

   Example: